India England Cricket News

 IND v ENG Fourth ODI, Old Trafford: 99 run partnership and a victory for England (ENG 3:1)

-A record unbroken eighth-wicket stand of 99 between Ravi Bopara (43 no) and Stuart Broad (45 no) at Old Trafford led England to a three-wicket win and a 3-1 series lead with 12 balls to spare.
 The pair came together with England reeling on 114-7, chasing 213 to win, but showed remarkable composure as they reached 213-7 with 12 balls to spare.
 Broad, who had also taken 4-51 with the ball to help restrict India to 212 all out was the Man of the Match.
 For India, Agarkar took 4-54.
 England: Cook, Prior, Bell, Pietersen, Collingwood, Flintoff, Bopara, Shah, Broad, Anderson, Panesar

 India: Ganguly, Tendulkar, Dravid, Yuvraj, Karthik, Dhoni, Agarkar, Powar, Chawla, Zaheer, RP Singh